alexreardon/fullon-markdown/details.md

 Jesus is, what he has done, and what it means to follow him.
 It is also a week of full on fun and activities, indoor and outdoors, in a loving community.

+This year the theme for camp is ‘Pioneers’.
+We will be exploring the book of Acts, and seeing how to the ends of the Earth – Jesus changes everything.
+In Acts we see Jesus change individual’s lives and change communities as a result of the changed mission of his followers – to bring his good news to the ends of the Earth.

 ### When is it?

-Full On will take place on 20st - 25th January 2020.
+Full On will take place on 20th - 25th January 2020, the Monday-Saturday of the last week of the Summer school holidays

 ## What will we do?